- Search The Registry

 *This date marks the creation of the all-Black Fifty-fourth Massachusetts Infantry in 1863.

-Robert Gould Shaw, twenty-six year old member of a prominent Boston abolitionist family, organized the Fifty-fourth Massachusetts Infantry.
+Robert Gould Shaw, the twenty-six-year-old member of a prominent Boston abolitionist family, organized the Fifty-fourth Massachusetts Infantry.
 It began in March of that year at Camp Meigs, Readville, and Massachusetts.
-Shaw had earlier served in the Seventh New York National Guard and the Second Massachusetts Infantry, and was appointed colonel of the Fifty-fourth in February of that year by Massachusetts’s governor John A. Andrew.
+Shaw had earlier served in the Seventh New York National Guard and the Second Massachusetts Infantry and was appointed colonel of the Fifty-fourth in February of that year by Massachusetts’s governor John A. Andrew.

 As one of the first Black units organized in the northern states, at the time, the Fifty-fourth was the object of great interest and curiosity, and its performance would be considered an important indication of the possibilities surrounding the use of Blacks in combat.
 The regiment was composed primarily of free Blacks from throughout the North, particularly Massachusetts and Pennsylvania.
 Amongst its recruits were Lewis N. Douglass and Charles Douglass, sons of the famous ex-slave and abolitionist, Frederick Douglass.
 After recruiting and training, the unit moved to the Department of the South, arriving at Hilton Head, South Carolina, on June 3, 1863.
 Soon after, it saw its first action at James Island.